-Chinese New Year (CNY), the most disruptive event in China, officially begins on February 5th, 2019.
-The rush, and subsequent slowdown, often much sooner than that depending on the facility.
+Chinese New Year (CNY), the most disruptive event in China, officially begins on January 25th, 2020.
+The rush, and subsequent slowdown, often occurs much earlier depending on the manufacturing facility.

 Most businesses come to a standstill for the holidays as a flood of workers

 And after the holidays, many workers stay home and don't return to their factories.
 General managers are left scrambling to find and train replacements.
 So even if the holiday itself is only 3 weeks long, companies can take nearly 2 whole months to return to pre-holiday production levels!

 But it doesn't have to be this way.
 If a factory plans its operations correctly and makes changes before and during CNY, it can quickly regain full production and be a stronger, leaner manufacturing machine.